wkumari/draft-wkumari-dnsop-alt-tld/README.md

               "AS112 Redirection using DNAME", draft-ietf-dnsop-
               as112-dname-06 (work in progress), November 2014.

+Kumari & Sullivan       Expires November 19, 2015               [Page 8]

+Internet-Draft               Reserve ALT TLD                    May 2015

 Appendix A.  Changes / Author Notes.

    [RFC Editor: Please remove this section before publication ]

+   From -05 to -06

+   o  Incorporated comments from a number of people, including a number
+      of suggestion heard at the IETF meeting in Dallas, and the DNSOP Interim meeting in May, 2015.

+   o  Removed the "Let's have an (optional) IANA registry for people to
+      (opportinistically) register their string, if they want that option" stuff.
+It was, um, optional....

    From -04 to -05